Fill out employer forms

 - CW-1 Status

-- A nonimmigrant visa classification specifically for transitional workers in the Commonwealth of the Northern Mariana Islands (CNMI) who are not otherwise eligible for other work visas.
+- A nonimmigrant classification that allows employers in the Commonwealth of the Northern Mariana Islands to hire foreign workers who are otherwise ineligible for other nonimmigrant visa categories.